taylorsomers/exchange-calculator/README.md

   6. Open the directory containing the extracted files.
   7. Open your computer's terminal and navigate to the directory bearing the name of the program and containing the top level subdirectories and files.
   8. Enter the command "$ npm install" in the terminal and press "Enter".
-  9. Follow the "Instructions for Obtaining an API Key" section below to obtain your unique API key for [API(s)].
+  9. Follow the "Instructions for Obtaining an API Key" section below to obtain your unique API key for the Exchange Rate API.
   10. Enter the command "$ npm run build" in the terminal and press "Enter".
   11. Enter the command "$ npm run start" in the terminal and press "Enter".
   12. The program should open and run with its user interface accessible in your default web browser.